benmarwick/smps/README.md

 How to use the package
 ----------------------

-First, read your data into R and check that it is in a format that works with this package.
-You can inspect it to the example dataset that comes with the package like this
+First, read your data into R using `read.csv` or similar, and check that it is in a format that works with this package.

+You can inspect the example dataset that comes with the package like this:

 ``` r
 data("my_data")